Workspace | Ulead GIF Animator 5 Basics

 Again, the image you are viewing in the browser is optimized according to current settings in the Optimization tab.

 The Optimize tab takes you to a new view of things.
 On the left, your original work.
 On the right is how it looks after optimization.
+For an inside look at what Optimization does, have a look at my Anatomy of a GIF tutorial.

 Note that the Tool Panel's functions are disabled except the view tools and color tool buttons.
 You may still zoom in or out, or change the foreground and background colors.
 You may also use the Frame Panel to change the frame properties, like frame delay or removal method.
 You may move frames only if you use the click-and-drag method; this command is disabled on the Standard Toolbar.